dgramaciotti/react-calculator/README.md

 ## Use

-Run NPM start on the root folder of the project, it will open the application at http://localhost:3000
+Run npm install on the root folder and then npm start, it will open the application at http://localhost:3000